 How about you?
 What is one thing you’ve recently discovered?

 David Rupert lives in Golden, CO.
 He works professionally as a strategic communication specialist.
-In his off duty he organizes writers – currently heading one of the largest writing communities in the United States, Writers on the Rock.
-His also a writer himself, published in Christianity Today, Real Living, Breakpoint, The High Calling, and a variety of other Christian and leadership publications.
-He’s a conference speaker and a good guy to have around.
+In his off-duty time, he organizes writers and is currently heading one of the largest writing communities in the United States, Writers on the Rock.
+He’s also a writer himself, published in Christianity Today, Real Living, Breakpoint, The High Calling, and a variety of other Christian and leadership publications.
+David’s a conference speaker and a good guy to have around.

 Creative Ways to Use Chronic Joy Posts & Publications

 Talking about the impact of chronic illness, mental illness, chronic pain, and disability on our lives can be incredibly difficult.
 Sometimes we’re not sure what we think or how we feel, either for ourselves or for our friends or loved ones.